deepaksood619/deepaksood619.github.io/docs/databases/sql-databases/aws-aurora/intro.md

 https://aws.amazon.com/rds/aurora/faqs

+## Questions

+- Since storage is shared how will delete in reader work?
+- Can you write in aurora reader

 ## Others

 [AWS — Difference between Amazon Aurora and Amazon RDS | by Ashish Patel | Awesome Cloud | Medium](https://medium.com/awesome-cloud/aws-difference-between-amazon-aurora-and-amazon-rds-comparison-aws-aurora-vs-aws-rds-databases-60a69dbec41f)